appsforyourhead/App-Store/Privacy-Policy.md

 Our privacy policy is this : “Back away, fast, from our data, assholes.”

-I mean there's all kindsa details about cookies, ip addresses all sorta techno bullshit usually covered in these "policies."
+I mean there's all kindsa details about cookies, ip addresses; all sorta techno bullshit usually covered in these "policies."

 Yeah, yeah, yeah.

 Privacy is the right to feel safe and good instead of guarded and fearful and on alert while you pursue happiness and exercise liberty.
-And no one you don't wanna know, oughta know how you, why, if, when and with whome do that.
+And no one you don't wanna know, oughta know how, why, if, when, and with whom you do that.
 Or anything.

 We're with you.
 Not only do we do routinely do stuff that is actually quite shameful, or at least meant to be secret, but we also do stuff that is actually quite good but that could be made to look bad or shameful.
 Info about us could be used to harm us, or you, or, say, even just divert our flow of bliss, or amp our agonies, even if just for a moment.